joonas-fi/joonas.fi/blog/_posts/2018/2018-12-17-ikea-tradfri-bulbs-without-tradfri-gateway-getting-started.md

 doesn't work properly (it sometimes stops sending button presses) and the TV is harder to automate because instead of a simple IR sender now need more complicated protocols.

-Let's enjoy the state of how things are right now, because the benefits only with regarding to privacy are huge - the vendor cannot spy on you if the thing is not connected to the vendor's cloud.
+Let's enjoy the state of how things are right now, because the benefits only with regard to privacy are huge - the vendor cannot spy on you if the thing is not connected to the vendor's cloud.
 This "golden age" may not last for very long, since sadly all great tech will eventually be tried to exploit people (just look at how unetchical